montrealrobotics/ood_slam/slam_performance_model/results/experiment_11/readme.txt

-different learning rates for alexnet unfrozen layers (classifier's 2 fc layers: 1e-5) and added fc layers (1e-3) emd loss
+emd loss
+all layers except the first one , the second fc layer of the classifier and the last 2 fc layers are frozen learning rate: 0.001 (added layers), 0.00001 (alexnet layers)